Shhh. Don’t make a move. At your three o’clock- there’s something moving in the bushes. It’s what you you’ve been hunting for all day.

 With that said, look for socks made of merino wool or synthetic material.
-A lot of socks designed for winter weather will be made of a blend of merino wool and synthetic material.
+A lot of socks designed for cold winter weather will be made of a blend of merino wool and synthetic material.
 Wool is the wonder material for winter activities.
 Wool wicks away sweat and moisture from your body and it acts as an insulator too.
 With wool or a blend, your feet will stay dry and you’ll be nice and cozy.

 You have your choice when it comes to a good pair of hunting socks.
 With modern day technology, sock manufacturers are able to provide cushion and support where you need it most, all while keeping moisture away.
 Most socks are also breathable, keeping your feet at just the right temperature.